eBayClassifiedsGroup/update-ts-references/README.md

   Usage: update-ts-references [options]

   Options:
-    --check       Checks if updates would be necessary (without applying them) --help        Show help
+    --configName  The name of the config files which needs to be updated.
+Default: tsconfig.json --check       Checks if updates would be necessary (without applying them) --help        Show help
     --cwd         Set working directory.
 Default: [current path]